ebake310/GW_Model_GEOSC209/Readme.md

         jupyter notebook

     A new browser tab should pop up with the Jupyter file browser.
-Navigate to ``worked_flopy_example.ipynb`` and click on it.
 For more information on Jupyter Notebooks, refer to the documentation: https://jupyter.org.

     **Note:** Running the model through Flopy (as in the Notebook) requires specification of the MODFLOW executable.
 In the example, we assume that a MODFLOW 6 executable named ``"mf6"`` is visible in the system path at the location of this folder (see the ``exe_name`` argument in Notebook cell 5).
 Executables for MODFLOW 6 for linux, mac and windows are included in the ``bin/`` folder.